“I have written to him the great things of my law, but they were counted as a strange thing” (Hosea 8:12).

 The liberal church leaders who endorse the Table do so because of their low view of Scripture.
 They view the Bible as man’s interpretation of God (contrary to what the Bible teaches about itself – Deut.
 18:22, Jer.
 23:16, 2 Peter 1:21), therefore it is a fallible human document, which allows them to think that they have the right to reject parts of the Bible that they don’t like and redefine its terms to fit the latest trends in pop culture.

-A meditation on the forty Bible verses of their “’I Was A Stranger’ Challenge,” plus others that the Table did not include, should lead Christians to the following conclusions about the Bible’s teaching on immigration.
+If Christians accept the invitation of the Immigration Table to meditate on the forty Bible verses of their “’I Was A Stranger’ Challenge,” plus examine other passages that the Table did not include, Christians should be led to the following conclusions about the Bible’s teaching on immigration.
 The Table will agree with some of them, but ending the welfare state will surely be “counted as a strange thing.”

 - Loving God and loving your neighbor as yourself summarizes the law of God in the Bible (Lev.
 19:18, Matt.
 7:12, Matt.
 22:39, Mark 12:31, Rom.
 13:8-9, Gal.
 5:14, James 2:8), therefore following God’s law is the most loving means of addressing the immigration issue in the United States.